omochi/swift-react/README.md

 .package(url: "https://github.com/omochi/swift-react", from: "0.1.0")
 ```

-It depends on [JavaScriptKit](https://github.com/swiftwasm/JavaScriptKit), so when loading the WASM binary in a web browser, it is necessary to import the JavaScript runtime library of *JavaScriptKit*.
+It depends on [JavaScriptKit](https://github.com/swiftwasm/JavaScriptKit), so when loading the Wasm binary in a web browser, it is necessary to import the JavaScript runtime library of *JavaScriptKit*.
 For more details, refer to [Setting Up Environment](./docs/configure.md).

 ## Documentation